 - Architecture Dashboard Shared

 By doing this, the LifeTime Plugin is removed and the infrastructure will be deactivated on Architecture Dashboard, revoking the user's access.

 Security, legal and compliance - registration in Architecture Dashboard

 What information is sent to Architecture Dashboard, what information is stored, and how is it stored?

 Architecture Dashboard collects the following data from the customer’s infrastructure:

-Applications, modules for code analysis and LifeTime Analytics data for runtime performance analysis.
+LifeTime Analytics data for runtime performance analysis.

-Discovery snapshot data (architectural references, applications, and modules) for architecture analysis.
+Optionally: Discovery snapshot data (architectural references, applications, and modules) for architecture analysis.